abdfaizaan/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-common-.md

 # Migrate Windows Servers from Hyper-V to Azure

-## Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration
+## Migrating your apps and your data, leveraging Microsoft services and tools, including Azure Migrate: Server Migration

-In this Guided Lab, you will learn about Azure migration and how all pre-migration steps such as discovery, assessments, and right-sizing of on-premises resources are included for infrastructure, data, and applications.
+In this Guided Lab, you will learn about Azure migration and how all pre-migration steps, such as discovery, assessments, and right-sizing of on-premises resources, are included for infrastructure, data, and applications.
 Azure Migrate provides a simplified migration, modernization, and optimization service for Azure.

 ### Task 1: Create a Storage Account

-In this task, you will create a new Azure Storage Account that will be used by Migration and for storage of your virtual machine data during migration.
+In this task, you will create a new Azure Storage Account that will be used by Migration and for the storage of your virtual machine data during migration.

 > **Note:** This lab focuses on the technical tools required for workload migration.
 In a real-world scenario, more consideration should go into the long-term plan prior to migrating assets.
 The landing zone required to host VMs should also include considerations for network traffic, access control, resource organization, and governance.
 For example, the CAF Migration Blueprint and CAF Foundation Blueprint can be used to deploy a pre-defined landing zone and demonstrate the potential of an Infrastructure as Code (IaC) approach to infrastructure resource management.
 For more information, see [Azure Landing Zones](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/) and [Cloud Adoption Framework Azure Migration landing zone Blueprint sample](https://docs.microsoft.com/azure/governance/blueprints/samples/caf-migrate-landing-zone/).